wwake/dpij/README.md

 [1]: http://www.amazon.com/exec/obidos/ASIN/0321333020/xp123com "Design Patterns in Java"

 2022-12-26
+Verified no source changes needed for Java 19 and JUnit 5.9.1. - Bill Wake

+2022-12-26
 Verified no source changes needed for Java 17 and JUnit 5.9.1. - Bill Wake

 2022-12-26